archko/AMupdf/README.md

 ```
 import AMupdf into android studio.
 > only support ndk.abiFilters 'armeabi-v7a', 'arm64-v8a',you can modify reader/build.gradle
+> from 4.5.0 remove native cropper,don't need ndk to compile it

-the viewer is modified for textreflow with image.
+the viewer has been modified for textreflow with image.
 the git patch is archko.patch

 ### features: